 Harlow Campus is used by both professional schools and academic departments to offer programs.
 The campus is also available as a base for faculty members and graduate students conducting research or further study in the UK.

 Memorial University's Department of Biology offers undergraduate courses at Harlow each Spring semester.
-In Spring 2012, BIOL 4910 (Vertebrate Diversity and Adaptation) and BIOL 4911 (Field Course in Applied Biology) will be offered at Harlow spanning the month of May.
+BIOL 4910 (Vertebrate Diversity and Adaptation) and BIOL 4911 (Applied Biology) will be offered at Harlow spanning the month of May.